Frequently Asked Questions

 What are the credentials of your faculty?

-Faculty teaching in the personal financial planning program have Ph.D.s from leading research universities, such as the University of Pennsylvania, the University of Chicago, and Texas Tech University.
+Faculty teaching in the personal financial planning program have Ph.D.s from leading research universities, such as The Ohio State University, Creighton University, and Chapman University.

 Does your program have internships or job placement services?

-Students in the program may join the program’s “Personal Financial Planning Job Opportunities Email List” to learn about internship and job opportunities.
-They are also welcome to meet with the program director, Marcia Lucas, for internship and career guidance during his office hours or by appointment.
+Students in the program will join the PFP Program Canvas Page to learn about internship and job opportunities.
+They are also welcome to meet with the program director, Dr. HanNa Lim, for internship and career guidance during her office hours or by appointment.

 Overall, how will your program prepare me to be a financial planner?